 Why Tracy Joined ARCS

-I was invited to the ARCS Scholar Awards Luncheon by a member without any prior knowledge of the organization.
-The power of what I experienced during that short time left a very large impression on me.
+I was invited to the ARCS Scholar Awards Luncheon by a member.
+I had no prior knowledge of the organization, but the power of what I experienced during that short time left a very large impression on me.
 I immediately knew it was something special and I wanted to be a part of it.
 My husband and I support education and research and this is an organization that we both can get behind.
 After meeting the scholars and hearing firsthand about the passionate work they are doing, I am honored to help them.

 Sunil Joshi, ARCS Scholar at OHSU, Receives Soros Fellowship